pnuu/pyspectral/doc/rad_definitions.rst

 And from this we see that in general :math:`\nu_c \neq 1/\lambda_c`.

-Taking SEVIRI as an example, and looking at the visible channel on Meteosat 8, we see that this is indeed true:
+Taking SEVIRI as an example, and looking at the visible channel on Meteosat-8, we see that this is indeed true:

   >>> from pyspectral.rsr_reader import RelativeSpectralResponse